isomerpages/govtech-stp/_rgl-japan/00b-rgl-terms-and-conditions.md

 2. At the point of application, the Sponsor should submit the traveller's arrival details (including flight number) if already available, as well as the Controlled Itinerary in singapore.

-3. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative COVID-19 polymerase chain reaction (PCR) test certificate obtained from authorities designated by the Government of Japan and taken within 72 hours from departure; (ii) Controlled Itinerary in Singapore (for up to the first 14 days); and (iii) confirmed arrival details in Singapore including flight number and date of arrival, via the SafeTravel Pass portal.
+3. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative COVID-19 polymerase chain reaction (PCR) test certificate obtained from a medical institution designated by the Government of Japan and taken within 72 hours from departure; (ii) Controlled Itinerary in Singapore (for up to the first 14 days); and (iii) confirmed arrival details in Singapore including flight number and date of arrival, via the SafeTravel Pass portal.

 4. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
 The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with by either the traveller or the Host.